itseez3d/metaperson/docs/business-integration/js_api.md

 * `eventName` - should be set to `authenticate`.
 The event name tells MetaPerson Creator which request you're making.
 * `clientId` - CLIENT_ID of your developer account.
 * `clientSecret` - CLIENT_SECRET of your developer account.
+* `accessToken` - can be specified instead of `clientId` and `clientSecret` for enhanced security.
+The token must be obtained via [REST API](https://api.avatarsdk.com/#authentication-with-oauth-2-0).
+This parameter is only available in the Desktop version.

 MetaPerson Creator sends the result of the authentication in the [`authentication_status`](#authentication-status) event.